Interpreting Vulnerabilities of Multi-Instance Learning to Adversarial Perturbations: Introduction

 In summary, our main contributions are as follows:

-\begin{itemize} \item We design two strategies to generate perturbations to expose the vulnerability of SOTA MIL methods, one of which is bag-customized and the other indirectly demonstrates the existence of universal bag-agnostic perturbations for these MIL methods. \item Our methods and the generated adversarial bags can be considered useful knowledge or prior experience for future learners.
-The reason is that MI-CAP can generate perturbations that are unaffected by other bags, while the perturbations generated by MI-UAP can be easily stored as part of the knowledge base. \item We demonstrate the generalizability of these perturbations in experiments, showing that perturbations generated by one neural network can still fool MIL methods.
-In addition, we uses a simple strategy to protect these methods. \end{itemize}
+\begin{itemize} \item We design two strategies to generate perturbations to expose the vulnerability of SOTA MIL methods, one of which is bag-customized and the other indirectly demonstrates the existence of universal bag-agnostic perturbations for these MIL methods. \item The proposed methods and the generated adversarial bags can be considered useful knowledge or prior experience for future learners.
+The reason is that MI-CAP can generate perturbations that are unaffected by other bags, while the perturbations generated by MI-UAP can be easily stored as part of the knowledge base. \item We demonstrate the generalizability of these perturbations in experiments, showing that perturbations generated by one neural network can fool other networks as well.
+In addition, we propose a simple strategy to mitigate the effect of these perturbations as much as possible. \end{itemize}